Age of Sigmar Faction Focus: Skaven (Updated November 3rd, 2025)

 Regiments of Renown

 These are for all of you non-Skaven players out there.
-If you’ve ever looked at the tricks Skaven have access to and thought to yourself, “Damn, I wish I could do that,” this gives you a taste of the army.
+If you’ve ever looked at the tricks Skaven has access to and thought to yourself, “Damn, I wish I could do that,” this gives you a taste of the army.

 Krittok’s Clawpack

 This Regiment of Renown gives you access to Krittok Foulblade, a unit of Stormvermin, and a unit of Doom-Flayers.
 You get access to three abilities: Fickle Motives gives everything in the regiment +1 attack if you’re winning the game but -3 control if you’re losing.
 Don’t count on these rats to pull you out of a bind.
 You also get access to Always Three Clawsteps Ahead allowing a unit in this regiment to move in your opponent’s hero phase.
 This is immensely powerful in Skaven and is just as strong here.
 Lastly you get Skryre Payloads giving the Doom-Flayers a 5+ ward as long as they’re in combat range of the Stormvermin.
-This is cute but I think a lot of armies will want to use the Doom-Flayers as objective bozos considering their speed and cost so they may not be near the stormvermin that often.
+This is cute but I think a lot of armies will want to use the Doom-Flayers as objective bozos considering their speed and cost so they may not be near the Stormvermin that often.

 Volt-Klaw’s Enginecoven